webcerebrium/react-logger-lib/README.md

 ### Disclaimer

 - This library is more a pattern to be cloned and configured for your own needs.
-We did it because we love SLF4J approach in Java, but there was no similar thing in React applications.
+- We did it because we love SLF4J approach in Java, but there was no similar thing in React applications.
+- Unlike Java, where component path is taken to logs automatically, here naming is left on responsibility of a writer.
+Our advice is to keep it as hierarchy of your business logic, as clear and standart as possible.
+- Please use wisely on render() methods, extensive logging during rendering is an easy way to downgrade your application performance.
+- There is no slowdown noticed when logs are suppressed or not matching their level.
 - Feel free to discuss this project under Github `Issues`.
-- Please use wisely on render() methods, extensive logging during rendering is an easy way to downgrade your application performance.